 State fire data indicates that 54 percent of Tennessee residential structure fires in 2017 occurred in homes where no smoke alarm was known to have been present.
 In addition, 45 percent of smoke alarm failures during that period were due to missing or dead batteries in the device.

 Both state and national data reflect that many fatal fires occur at night while the victims are sleeping.
 The smoke and toxic gases generated by a fire can cause people to sleep more deeply, narrowing the chances of surviving a fire.
 A working smoke alarm can double the chances of survival by increasing the amount of time a person has to escape a fire in their home.

 The SFMO shares the following safety tips on residential smoke alarms:

-- Install at least one smoke alarm on every level of the home.
+- Install smoke alarms on every level of the home, including the basement.
 For best protection, smoke alarms should be installed inside and outside sleeping rooms.
 Make sure everyone can hear the alarm and knows what it sounds like.

 - For the best protection, equip your home with a combination of ionization and photoelectric smoke alarms or dual-sensor alarms.
 Interconnect the alarms so that when one sounds, they all sound.

 - Smoke alarms with non-replaceable (long-life) batteries are available and are designed to remain effective for up to 10 years.
 If the alarm chirps on these units, warning that the battery is low, replace the entire smoke alarm right away.